ErikEJ/erikej.github.io/_posts/2020-04-06-query-non-table-classes-raw-sql.md

     public int OrderCount { get; set; }
 }
 ```
-Then add this single line of code to OnModelCreating (or OnModelCreatingPartial in a partial DbContext class if you use EF Core Power Tools):
+Then add this single line of code to OnModelCreating (or OnModelCreatingPartial in a partial DbContext class if you use database first):

 ```csharp
 partial void OnModelCreatingPartial(ModelBuilder modelBuilder)